pubnub/chat-engine/guide/advancedConcepts/advancedSecurity/thirdPartyAuth.md

 ## JS SDK connects to servers with a Facebook uuid and authToken

 The Facebook JS SDK provides a method to login (and a GUI element too!).
-When Facebook tells us we're logged in, we boot ChatEngine with the authentication information that get from Facebook.
+When Facebook tells us we're logged in, we boot ChatEngine with the authentication information that gets from Facebook.
 This includes a user object, an id, and the Facebook Access Token.

 Check out the docs for [Facebook Access Tokens](https://developers.facebook.com/docs/facebook-login/access-tokens#usertokens) and the properties for [ChatEngine.connect()](https://www.pubnub.com/docs/chat-engine/reference/chatengine#connect).